 Grumeti Air flies to Kogatende every day from Arusha via the Ngorongoro rim, landing around lunch time when the airstrip is less crowded.

-Apart from our daily scheduled flights, Grumeti Air offers a private charter service for a maximum of 12 passengers per flight.
-Private charters give you the flexibility to customise your itinerary to your needs, planning your route and departure times exactly to your requirements, allowing you to travel at your own pace and maximise your safari time by getting to you to your destination as efficiently as possible.
+Beyond scheduled flights, Grumeti Air offers a private charter service for a maximum of 12 passengers per aircraft.
+Private charters give you the flexibility to customise your itinerary to your needs, planning your route and departure times exactly to your requirements, allowing you to travel at your own pace and maximise the safari time by getting to destination as efficiently as possible.